Volume Two — Article 5 Volume 2 | Archive | Home

 2. Justified by faith that has become active by love.

-3. Justified by infused righteousness.
+3. Justified by infused or imparted righteousness.

 4. Justification means making a man righteous in his own person.